athertahir/deep-learning-time-series-forecasting/chapter_16/Lab14.md

     data.
 We can use thereadcsv()function to load the data.
 It is easy to load the data with this function, but a little tricky to load it correctly.
 Specifically, we need to do a few custom things:

-ˆ Specify the separate between columns as a semicolon (sep=‘;’)
+- Specify the separate between columns as a semicolon (sep=‘;’)

-ˆ Specify that line 0 has the names for the columns (header=0)
+- Specify that line 0 has the names for the columns (header=0)

-     Specify that we have lots of RAM to avoid a warning that we are loading the data as an array of objects instead of an array of numbers, because of the‘?’ values for missing data (lowmemory=False).
+    - Specify that we have lots of RAM to avoid a warning that we are loading the data as an array of objects instead of an array of numbers, because of the‘?’ values for missing data (lowmemory=False).

-     Specify that it is okay for Pandas to try to infer the date-time format when parsing dates, which is way faster (inferdatetimeformat=True)
+    - Specify that it is okay for Pandas to try to infer the date-time format when parsing dates, which is way faster (inferdatetimeformat=True)

-     Specify that we would like to parse the date and time columns together as a new column called ’datetime’ (parsedates=‘datetime’:[0,1])
+    - Specify that we would like to parse the date and time columns together as a new column called ’datetime’ (parsedates=‘datetime’:[0,1])

-     Specify that we would like our newdatetimecolumn to be the index for theDataFrame (indexcol=[’datetime’]).
+    - Specify that we would like our newdatetimecolumn to be the index for theDataFrame (indexcol=[’datetime’]).

 (\^2)